awsdocs/aws-cost-management-user-guide/doc_source/consolidated-billing.md

 AWS and AISPL accounts can't be consolidated together\.
 If your contact address is in India, you can use AWS Organizations to consolidate AISPL accounts within your organization\.

 **Important**
-When a linked account leaves an organization, the linked account can no longer access Cost Explorer data that was generated when the account was in the organization\.
-The data isn't deleted, and the payer account in the organization can still access the data\.
-If the linked account rejoins the organization, the linked account can access the data again\.
+When a member account leaves an organization, the member account can no longer access Cost Explorer data that was generated when the account was in the organization\.
+The data isn't deleted, and the master account in the organization can still access the data\.
+If the member account rejoins the organization, the member account can access the data again\.

 **Topics**
 + [Consolidated billing process](useconsolidatedbilling-procedure.md)